ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 (See defn above.)

-The following examples are based on Figure 2 of {{-digital-twin}}, separated into an SDF instance and an SDF model.
+The following examples are based on Figure 2 of {{-digital-twin}}, separated into an SDF proofshot and an SDF model.

-A proofshot that captures the state of an instance can be modelled as shown in
+A proofshot that captures the state of a boat with a heater is shown in
 {{code-off-device-instance}}.
 Here, every property of the corresponding SDF model (see {{code-off-device-model}}) is mapped to a concrete value that corresponds with the associated schema information.
 The alternating structure of the SDF model
 (e. g., `sdfThing/boot007/sdfObject/heater/sdfProperty/isHeating`) is repeated in the proofshot, with `sdfObject` and `sdfThing` being replaced by `sdfInstance`.

-While earlier approaches avoided the additional level of nesting by omitting the affordance quality name, explicitly including it avoids problems with namespace clashes and also allows for a cleaner integration of meta data (such as the `$context`) into the proofshot document.
+While earlier approaches avoided the additional level of nesting by omitting the affordance quality names (i.e., `sdfProperty`, `sdfAction`, `sdfEvent`), including them explicitly avoids problems with namespace clashes and allows for a cleaner integration of meta data (via the `$context` keyword).

 As in any instance message, information from the model is not repeated but referenced via a pointer into the model tree (`sdfInstanceOf`); the namespace needed for this is set up in the usual `namespace` section that we also have in model files.

-Note that in this example, the proofshot also contains values for the implied (offDevice) properties that are static (e.g., the physical location assigned to the instance) but still part of the instance's proofshot as the location is known.
+Note that in this example, the proofshot also contains values for the implicit (`offDevice`) properties that are static (e.g., the physical location assigned to the instance) but are still part of the instance's proofshot as its location is fixed -- this boat apparently never leaves the harbor.

 ~~~ json-from-yaml
 info: